khulnasoft-lab/design.khulnasoft.com/contents/contribute/get-started.md

 ## Contribute an issue

-If you an interested in contributing to our design system, the first step is ensuring that an issue exists in our [issue tracker](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/issues).
+If you are interested in contributing to our design system, the first step is ensuring that an issue exists in our [issue tracker](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/issues).
 There are many applications that an issue can have, including:

 *   Submitting feature proposals
 *   Asking questions